MSc Biomaterials and Regenerative Medicine

 Department of Materials Science and Engineering, Faculty of Engineering

 Our one year postgraduate taught courses provide an innovative programme of study in which students are challenged to achieve their best; developing specialist skills and knowledge sought after by employers, as well as establishing an ideal background for PhD research.

 A multi-disciplinary course, students will be introduced to the field of biomaterials, and important factors in the selection, design, and development of biomaterials for clinical applications.
 You’ll develop an understanding of biomaterials science, engineering, regenerative medicine and associated specialisms.

 This course will be of particular interest to students interested in facilitating their development into the medical field aiming to contribute in the health care sector.

 Working alongside students and staff from across the globe, you’ll tackle real-world projects, and attend lectures, seminars and laboratory classes delivered by academic and industry experts.

 You’ll be assessed by formal examinations, coursework assignments and a dissertation.

 1 year full-time

-A good honours degree in materials, metallurgy, chemistry, physics or a related engineering subject from an approved institution.
+A good honours degree in materials, a physical science (biology or chemistry) or a related engineering subject.
 A good honours degree in dentistry or medicine is also acceptable.
 Some background in chemistry and biology is desired.